Arizona State University (ASU)

 Tempe, Arizona, USA

 ASU is the largest public research university in the United States, and ASU President Michael Crow is committed to incorporating biomimicry into courses and programs throughout the campus.
 Biomimicry Fellow Heidi Fischer and has been instrumental in integrating biomimicry into InnovationSpace, an entrepreneurial joint venture among the College of Design, Ira A. Fulton School of Engineering, and W.P.
 Carey School of Business at ASU.
 InnovationSpace is a two-semester program that teams up upper-division majors from business, engineering, industrial design, and visual communication design to develop new product ideas.
 In fall 2008, the program undertook a major initiative to introduce biomimicry concepts into its curriculum.
-While biomimicry continues to be a key design tool for InnovationSpace, Fischer and Prasad Boradkar, co-directors of InnovationSpace, are now bringing biomimicry to a broader swatch of students through ASU’s new Biomimicry Center.
+While biomimicry continues to be a key design tool for InnovationSpace, Fischer and Prasad Boradkar, co-directors of InnovationSpace, are now bringing biomimicry to a broader swatch of students through ASU’s new Biomimicry Center and ASU Online’s Master of Science in Biomimicry degree (learn more here).
 They also serve as co-directors there, along with faculty member Dayna Baumeister.

 University of California Berkeley Center for Green Chemistry